 Working with a member of the counselling support team can lead to positive change.
 Enabling the development of new ways of coping and greater resilience and can have a positive influence on managing future challenges.

-We are a team of counselling and social work professionals, who provide support, primarily to students but also the wider Renaissance College community.
+We are a team of counselling and social work professionals, who provide support, primarily to students but also to the wider Renaissance College community.
 This includes offering parenting or family support.

 All members of our team are highly experienced and knowledgeable practitioners.
 We are registered to practice and belong to professional associations in Hong Kong, Australia, the United Kingdom and the United States of America.
 All of our team adhere to a code of ethics and receive regular supervision.